 All states get a week to decide one of the limits, as told by the finance ministry.
 However, service providers continue to have a limit of ₹20 Lakhs.

-- If your business is generating an annual revenue of less than ₹40 Lakhs, you won’t have to pay GST.
+- If your business generates annual revenue that’s less than ₹40 Lakhs, you won’t have to pay GST.

-- If you have opted for the composition scheme, your exemption limit is extended to ₹1.5 CR.
+- If you opt for the composition scheme, your exemption limit is extended to ₹1.5 CR.

-- If you are a service provider or a supplier of goods and services with a turnover of ₹50 lakh, you now have the option to opt for the composition scheme.
-This was not allowed in the previous regime.
+- Service providers or a supplier of goods and services with a turnover of ₹50 lakh, now have the option to opt for the composition scheme.

 Understanding composition scheme for service providers